marceloadsj/global-movies/COMMENTS.md

 [Atomic Design](https://atomicdesign.bradfrost.com/): a structure to follow while developing components, separating each on it's own layer

-Redux Structure:
+### Redux Structure:

 - router: attached react router values to redux store
 - configuration: the main config object form the movie database website
-- genres: a list of movie genres tmdb provide us
+- genres: a list of movie genres tmdb provides us

+I ended moving only the strict necessary data to redux, so I could share between multiple components and reuse it.
+I'm caching the configuration on client side, using local storage, so we don't need to call that endpoint multiple times.

+---

+## Design

+I followed a dark mode design to keep the application with a better looking, more related to a cinema style.